Bruriah: The Bruriah incident

 Various post-Talmudic commentaries offer explanations of this incident.
-According to Rashi, Bruriah made light of the Talmudic assertion that women are "light-minded".
+According to Rashi, "Commentary to Avodah Zarah" 18b, Beruriah made light of the Talmudic assertion that women are "light-minded" in Kiddushin 80b.
+Rashi explains the phrase "women's minds weigh lightly upon them" as indicating a lack of sexual inhibition.
 To vindicate the Talmudic maxim, Rabbi Meir sent one of his students to seduce her.
 Though she initially resisted the student's advances, she eventually acceded to them.
 When she realized what she had done, she committed suicide out of shame.
 (Other sources have it that she fell ill emotionally due to shame, and a group of rabbis prayed for her death and peace.)
 Rabbi Meir, in turn, exiled himself from Israel out of shame and fled to Babylonia.

 This explanation has no recorded source earlier than Rashi, who lived 900 years after the time of Bruriah.
-It is also surprising in that it attributes serious crimes not only to Bruriah and Rabbi Meir's student (who allegedly committed adultery), but to Rabbi Meir himself (who encouraged them to commit adultery).
-Traditional rabbis such as Yosef Shalom Elyashiv, as well as academic scholars such as Eitam Henkin, have argued that this story was not written by Rashi, but rather inserted later into his commentary by a mistaken student.
+It is also surprising in that it attributes serious crimes not only to Beruriah and Rabbi Meir's student (who allegedly committed adultery), but to Rabbi Meir himself (who encouraged them to commit adultery).
+Traditional rabbis such as Yosef Shalom Elyashiv, as well as academic scholars such as Eitam Henkin, have argued that Rashi did not write this story, but rather inserted later into his commentary by a mistaken student.

 Nissim ben Jacob of Kairouan provides a different explanation that is closer to the text.
 According to him, Rabbi Meir and Bruriah had to flee to Babylonia after the Roman Empire executed her father, sold her mother into slavery and her sister into sexual slavery at a brothel (to be rescued by Rabbi Meir) and were looking for her.
 Other rabbinic sources also take issue with Rashi's commentary, and indeed, there exists a tradition among Orthodox rabbis to name their daughters Bruriah, as an assertion of her righteousness.

-The commentators explain that she was really able to overcome that test but God punished her for speaking badly of the sages, saying that if she had said the rabbis are correct, but that she was an exception, there would have been no problems.
-The commentators also posit that there was no actual sin committed because the student was sterile; those that say there was an act of sexual intercourse hold that Rabbi Meir pretended to be his own student.
+The commentators explain that she could overcome that test, but God punished her for speaking badly of the sages, saying that if she had said the rabbis were correct but that she was an exception, there would have been no problems.
+The commentators also posit that there was no actual sin committed because the student was sterile; those who say there was an act of sexual intercourse hold that Rabbi Meir pretended to be his student.